 If you have a cupboard full of old furnishings, decorations and designs, it may also be time to look at those anew.
+Even with older things, there’s a lot of potential for interior design.
 Certain fashions, particularly big and bold 80s pop-art style efforts, are coming back into style.
 Alternatively, you can raise some money – or conduct some swaps – by getting your stuff out there onto CraigsList, Ebay, and similar platforms.
 Be creative with your belongings and see if you can snag a fashionable steal for your interior design glow up.

 It’s a tough market for interior design, but committed designers will find something to really inspire and encourage.
 Money is available in the market, yet, so are frugal options.
 Get your hands dirty and you can easily polish an unearthed gem into a diamond.